RagedUnicorn/maven-code-quality/README.md

 ## How To Use

-This dependency is usually not used as a direct dependency to a project but rather by plugin configurations such as findbugs and checkstyle.
+This dependency is usually not used as a direct dependency to a project but rather by plugin configurations such as pmd and checkstyle.

 ### Checkstyle Usage Example